PPmidnite/exo_python/README.md

 Recode a recursive `ls` just like if you ran `ls -R`.

 ## brewing.py

+SQL-Alchemy is required, install it with pip:

+	# pip3 install sql-alchemy

 Create a class mapped to the following table: